elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

     text "Hello from Elm inside Phoenix!"
 ```

-The content should be reloaded in the browser without needing a refresh (after
+The content should be reloaded in the browser without needing a refresh.
-waiting a second or two for our code to compile).

 ![Working Live Reload for Elm](images/elm_setup/elm_live_reload.png)